apache/incubator-devlake-website/docs/Plugins/refdiff.md

 ## Development

-This plugin depends on `libgit2`, you need to install version 1.3.0 in order to run and debug this plugin on your local machine.
+This plugin depends on `libgit2`, you need to install version 1.3.0 to run and debug this plugin on your local machine.

 ### Linux